-Twelve species of beetles were observed at the DKIST site, all but one nonindigenous.
-The species included eight ladybird beetles, two leaf beetle (family Chrysomelidae), a non-indigenous Carabid beetle, and an endemic long-horned beetle (family Cerambycidae).
+Nine species of beetles were observed at the DKIST site, all non-indigenous.
+The species included five ladybird beetles, two leaf beetle (family Chrysomelidae), a non-indigenous Carabid beetle, and a single specimen of the eucalyptus snout beetle (Gonipterus scutellatus).